Common searched topics: Manufacturing, Label printing, Sales order

 • Receiving payments from emailed orders

-• To complete a sales order
+• Creating a sales order

 • To view your order profit